7 Benefits of Teaching Your Teen to Drive

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 The moment you’ve been dreading for nearly 16 years is finally here.
 It’s time for your teenager to learn how to drive.
 Whether it’s your first go-round or your last kiddo, you have to decide if you will teach your teen to drive or let a professional driving instructor do it.

 They can learn from your personal experiences:

 Teens may benefit most from hearing your personal driving experiences rather than from an instructor they don’t know.
-Since you’re an experienced driver they can trust, by talking to your teenager about your ups and downs of driving and tell stories of any tickets or car crashes you were involved with.
+Since you’re an experienced driver whom they trust, by talking to your teenager about your ups and downs of driving and tell stories of any tickets or car crashes you were involved with.
 What you learned from those experiences, you can turn any personal driving story into a valuable learning lesson for your teenage driver.